Frank Rogers (Brookside): Development

-Frank, a lorry driver, had been promised a desk-job but failed to gain the promotion.
+Frank, a lorry driver, had been promised a desk job but failed to gain the promotion.
 The breakdown of their marriage deeply affects their youngest daughter Katie Rogers (Diane Burke).
 Burke told the Liverpool Echo's Peter Grant that "as the youngest daughter of Frank and Chrissy Rogers, [Katie] had a lot on her plate."

+Playing a father of three in the soap was challenging for Christian.
+He told Tim Oglethorpe from Liverpool Echo that "playing a dad has to be the great challenge for me."
+Christian added that the show's executive producer, Phil Redmond, usually looked for actors that shared similarities with their characters.
+He added that "on this particular matter, there is at least one big difference between Frank and myself."
+In the show, Frank drives an old Cortina car.
+Christian revealed that he received fan mail from viewers wanting to know more about the vehicle.
+In 1990, writers explored the issue of unemployment via Frank when he loses his job as a lorry driver.
+Christian told Oglethorpe that he related to his character because he experienced being out of work in the acting industry.

 Frank later enters a relationship with Lyn McLoughlin.
 He has to fight off unwanted advances from Lyn's sister Bev McLoughlin (Sarah White).
 Frank's departure storyline saw him killed in a car crash caused by a "drug-crazed" Jimmy Corkhill (Dean Sullivan).
 The accident happens as Frank tries to make it to his wedding reception to Lyn McLoughlin (Sharon Power).
-Frank dies just after reaching hospital, and his other passenger Tony Dixon (Mark Lennock) is in a coma for three months before dying in hospital.
+Frank dies just after reaching the hospital, and his other passenger Tony Dixon (Mark Lennock) is in a coma for three months before dying in the hospital.
 Brookside's executive producer Mal Young defended the decision to kill Frank because it created emotional drama.
 He told a reporter from The Observer that "people say they cried when Frank Rogers died.
 I feel that makes me successful.
 I feel it was therefore good drama.
 It is not cruel because it is not real.
 You do like to play with your emotions.
 That's entertainment."